DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Rule 135.
 An applicant for a clinical academic limited license shall satisfy the

-requirements of the code and the administrative rules promulgated under the code, as well
+requirements of the code, the rules promulgated under the code, and all the following

 (a) Provide the required fee and a completed application on a form provided by the